 |Docket No.||Op.
 Below||Argument||Opinion||Vote||Author||Term|

-Disclosure: Goldstein & Russell, P.C., whose attorneys contribute to this blog in various capacities, serves as co-counsel to the respondent in this case.
+Disclosure: Goldstein & Russell, P.C., whose attorneys contribute to this blog in various capacities, is among the counsel to the respondents in this case.

 |Mar 24 2014||Petition for a writ of certiorari filed.
 (Response due April 28, 2014)|

 |Apr 25 2014||Waiver of right of respondents Naranjibhai Patel, et al. to respond filed.|